justinjianto/DH110/README.md

 High Fidelity Prototype: [https://www.figma.com/proto/qmUNBQ4ia18RLLm0VsK2qz/Assignment-7?node-id=9%3A21&scaling=scale-down&page-id=0%3A1&starting-point-node-id=9%3A21](https://www.figma.com/proto/qmUNBQ4ia18RLLm0VsK2qz/Assignment-7?node-id=9%3A21&scaling=scale-down&page-id=0%3A1&starting-point-node-id=9%3A21)

-## evaluation and revision history
+## Evaluation and Revision History

 Here is some miscellaneous links that lead to other testing that I had done that lead to different revisions: